eapowertools/qs-admin-playbook/docs/system_planning/plan_review_upgrade_strategy.md

 > Company XYZ's goal is to upgrade our Qlik deployment twice a year.
 The upgrades should target the April and November releases of Qlik Sense Enterprise.

-This strategy will be a negotiation between the stakeholder's of the organization and the operational staff who are responsible for the implementation of the upgrade (i.e. administrators, app developers, etc).
+This strategy will be a negotiation between the stakeholders of the organization and the operational staff who are responsible for the implementation of the upgrade (i.e. administrators, app developers, etc).
 As staffing, resources, and priorities change for an organization the organization's upgrade strategy should be altered to reflect the changed landscape.

 From a Qlik perspective, we understand that every organization cannot upgrade to the latest release immediately.
 But we do want organizations to have a strategy and process around upgrades of their Qlik deployment.
 The goal statement above is extremely common for Enterprise customers.
 It provides a mimimal lag between the release of new features / functions and availability to the organization's users as well as presents a regular enough cadence between upgrades to ensure that the operational staff have confidence in their ability to execute on the upgrade plan.

 It is common for organizations to target an N-1 strategy when it comes to Qlik Sense versions.
-For example if the latest release is February 2020, the organization will target November 2019.
-This ensures that there is road testing & patches for the version.
+For example, if the latest release is February 2020, the organization will target November 2019.
+This ensures that there is road testing & patches for the version that they choose to implement.

 ## Upgrade Plan